 Each student will take one class and receive six credit hours.

 Each student will be housed in a private room with a built-in desk, single bed, clothes closet, and lavatory.
-Each six-bedroom suite is equipped with a bathroom and a fully equipped kitchen.
-A common student lounge is also located on the ground level.
-University housing is within easy access to the West End Theatre District, Trafalgar Square, The National Gallery, and Picccadilly Circus, and 24 hour security is provided by the university.
+Each six-bedroom suite is equipped with a bathroom and a kitchen.
+University housing is within easy access to the West End Theatre District, Trafalgar Square, the National Gallery, and Picccadilly Circus, and 24 hour security is provided by the university.

-Six semester hours, Art 4113 & 4123.
 This studio class will address historical and contemporary photographic practices in Great Britain.
-London's museums, galleries, and institutions such as Royal Photographic Society will be utilized; important British photographers will be invited to class to discuss their work.
+London's museums, galleries, and institutions will be utilized.
+Important British photographers will be invited to class to discuss their work.
 Field trips will be an integral part of this course.
 Instruction in basic and advanced photographic techniques will be a daily part of this class.
-Each student will compile a photographic portfolio as a final project.
+Each student will compile a photographic portfolio and book as a final project.

 Business - International Issues in Business

 Six semester hours, BAUD 4883 & 4993 or 5993 & 6893.

 This course examines international issues in business.
 Components of marketing, management, accounting, finance, and economics will constitute the core of lectures while each student will also complete a research paper with the topic decided upon by the student and professor of record.
 Guest lecturers from the European community and field trips to various British and E.U. points of Internet will be included within the course.